spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 Cluster Profiles are created by configuring various layers of the Kubernetes infrastructure stack.
 The following steps need to be performed to create a new Cluster Profile:

 1. Provide the basic profile information.
-    - Name - Give your cluster a name
+    - Name - Give your cluster a name.
     - Description - Add a familiar description of your profile.
     - Profile Type - Profile Type (Full, Infra, or Add-on) will dictate the layers configured in the cluster profile.
     - Tag - Tags on a cluster profile are propagated to the edge device when clusters are created from the cluster profile.

 2. Select the _Edge_ as the **Environment** for _Infra_ or _Full_ cluster profile.
 (For containerized Edge cluster, toggle the **Virtualized** button).
 3. Configure the layers of the infrastructure stack.
 The following layers are considered Core Infrastructure layers.
 Configuring these layers is mandatory for cluster profiles of Infra or Full.
 These layers are not configurable for _Add-On_ cluster profiles: